Cannabis Cultivation in Atlantic Canada with a Global Perspective

 Great Lakes Cannabis Co.

-In October 2018, Biome Grow introduced their Ontario-based brand and subsidiary, Great Lakes Cannabis Co.
-Great Lakes Cannabis is located in Norwich, Ontario and will serve the company’s national and international markets with Canadian-grown cannabis.
+In October 2018, Biome Grow introduced its Ontario-based brand and subsidiary, Great Lakes Cannabis Co.
+Great Lakes Cannabis is located in Norwich, Ontario and is expected to serve the company’s national and international markets with Canadian-grown cannabis.

-The new brand will service Ontario like the rest of Biome Grow’s provincial cannabis brands; however, their associated production facility will be able to and designed to supply jurisdictions outside of the province.
+The new brand is expected to service Ontario like the rest of Biome Grow’s provincial cannabis brands; however, the associated production facility is designed to supply jurisdictions outside of the province.

-Once this is complete, Biome Grow intends to conduct a two-phase expansion that will increase the square footage to 87,000.
-Phase I will expand the facility by 12,000 square feet and will consist mainly of retrofitting the existing building.
-Phase II will focus on expanding the facility an additional 75,000 square feet.
+Once this is complete, Biome Grow intends to conduct a two-phase expansion that is expected to increase the square footage to 87,000.
+Phase I is expected to expand the facility by 12,000 square feet and consist mainly of retrofitting the existing building.
+Phase II is focused on expanding the facility an additional 75,000 square feet.

 St. Francis Xavier University

-In December 2017, Biome Grow and St. Francis Xavier University entered into a partnership that will focus on a multidisciplinary three-year collaboration to conduct various R&D initiatives.
-These initiatives include but are not limited to creating unique cannabis genetics that may be used in future clinical trials, developing new delivery methods and mechanisms for cannabis, new approaches for growing and cultivating cannabis on an industrial scale.
-The university will assist in providing human capital from its students and will help Biome Grow work with provincial and regional authorities to support their R&D initiatives.
+In December 2017, Biome Grow and St. Francis Xavier University entered into a partnership that focuses on a multidisciplinary three-year collaboration to conduct various R&D initiatives.
+These initiatives include, but are not limited to, creating unique cannabis genetics that may be used in future clinical trials, developing new delivery methods and mechanisms for cannabis, new approaches for growing and cultivating cannabis on an industrial scale.
+The university is expected to assist in providing human capital from its students and help Biome Grow work with provincial and regional authorities to support their R&D initiatives.